Matatika/tap-spreadsheets-anywhere/README.md

 (To connect to multiple azure storages, you will need to have the tap run multiple times with different `azure_storage_connection_string` settings).

+To obtain this setting:
+1. Go to the Azure Portal in your browser, sign in if needed.
+2. In the search bar look for "storage accounts".
+3. Choose the storage account you want to connect to.
+4. In the sidebar, click on `Access keys`.
+5. Here you can find your connection string.
+(There is also a link to the docs about these keys, which will help if you need to create one).

 ### Automatic Config Generation

 This is an experimental feature used to crawl a path and generate a config block for every file encountered.
 An intended